ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-hang ui a dry room.&quot; We coniJcr the tomato
+ a dry room.&quot; We coniJcr the tomato
 aud rheubard the most healthy products of the
 gardtD.
 Professor Ratineque says of th tomato, &quot;It